group-project-for-cryptography/CSCI663_group_d_2/README.md

 # Implementation of AES and Diffie-Hellman key exchange in group projects

 ## Overview
 ”Implement DES, AES, RSA, and Key exchange algorithms to cryptosystems”.
+And we chose AES and the Diffie–Hellman key exchange.

 ## Descriptions
 ◾️ AES Algorithm\